csdms/ivy/lessons/shell/index.md

 * Get exposure to some intermediate/advanced commands
 * Know where to get help, or more information

-## Getting started

-### Example files

-Download example files.
-Unpack them on your computer.

-### Open a terminal
+## Open a terminal

-A terminal is an application that allows a user to communicate with the operating system of a computer through terse text commands.
+A *terminal* is an application that allows a user to communicate with the operating system of a computer through terse text commands.

-* Linux: terminal
+* Linux: terminal or xterm
 * macOS: Terminal.app (built-in) or [iTerm.app](https://www.iterm2.com/) (better)
 * Windows: Git Bash Shell in [Git for Windows](https://gitforwindows.org/)